An interview with Justin Geissler, Project Manager at HomeWrights Custom Homes

 Steve: So that’s how an ERV works.
 It works by exchanging stale, polluted indoor air with fresh, clean outdoor air throughout your entire home – without wasting energy.

-Justin: Correct.
+PM: Correct.
 AND, it also filters and cleans up the air in the process.
 Now there are a couple of different ways to do this.
 You can install an Energy Recovery Ventilator at a central location in the home, so that it’s basically bringing in fresh air to common areas and exhausting stale air.

 The incoming air is running across a heat exchanger and passing adjacent to the stale exhaust air that is on its way out.
 This way you’re not blowing your wonderfully conditioned air in the summer or your heated air out in the winter.